Eurasian Milfoil in Chateaugay Lake

 Results to Date

 Control efforts began in 2008 at the Boat Launch site and have continued since then.
-Each year, milfoil density is measured at the treatment sites at the beginning and end of the summer.
-Milfoil density has been significantly reduced in the areas targeted for treatment (see Project Results).
-The best results have been achieved by hand-harvesting, so use of benthic mats is being discontinued Today’s biggest challenge is raising funds to maintain and expand the area brought under control.
+For the first ten years, milfoil density was measured at the treatment sites at the beginning and end of the summer growing season.
+The stems per acre were calculated by measuring milfoil density along 100-foot transects marked on the lake bed.
+The results showed that milfoil density had been significantly reduced in the areas targeted for treatment (see Project Results).
+The ongoing challenge is to raise funds to maintain and expand the area brought under control.
+Since 2017, when transect monitoring services ceased being available, there has been greater reliance on survey mapping of the milfoil beds to track progress.
+Results from a comprehensive shoreline survey done in summer 2020 will be available soon.